 What can a grandparent do if, after getting a court to order visits, the parents do not follow the court’s order?

 The grandparent must return to court to get the order enforced.

 After grandparents have been granted visitation rights, what happens if the parents intend to relocate with the children out-of-state or elsewhere in state?

-The parents are required to notify the grandparents at least five days before there is change in the children’s domicile, provide the grandparents with contact information and afford the grandparents the opportunity to communicate with the children.
+The parents are required to notify the grandparents at least five days before there is a change in the children’s domicile, provide the grandparents with contact information, and afford the grandparents the opportunity to communicate with the children.